openebs/openebs/ROADMAP.md

 This document provides information on OpenEBS development in current and upcoming releases.
 Community and contributor involvement is vital for successfully implementing all desired items for each release.
 We hope that the items listed below will inspire further engagement from the community to keep OpenEBS progressing and shipping exciting and valuable features.

-OpenEBS follows a lean project management approach by splitting the development items into current, near term and future categories.
+OpenEBS follows a lean project management approach by splitting the development items into current, near-term, and future categories.

 ## Current

 These are some of the backlogs that are prioritized and planned to be completed within the next major release (e.g. OpenEBS 3.0).
-While the following are planned items, higher priority is given to usability and stability issues reported by the community.
+While the following are planned items, a higher priority is given to usability and stability issues reported by the community.
 The completion of these items also depends on the availability of contributors.

 Note: OpenEBS follows a monthly release cadence with a new minor release on the 15th of every month.
-For the most current plan and status check out the [release project trackers](https://github.com/orgs/openebs/projects) or the component specific trackers listed below.
+For the most current plan and status check out the [release project trackers](https://github.com/orgs/openebs/projects) or the component-specific trackers listed below.
 This document is reviewed and updated by the maintainers after each release.

 ### Dynamic Local PVs